nickziad/ComicWebsite/README.md

 Uploading is available after you signup/login.
 You find it in your profile page.
 The website accepts .cbz files only when uploading an issue

+Provided is a comic to test the website out.